Following is a short story that was told to me by an old US Army Colonel. I think it may be as meaningful to you as it was for me:

 I understood exactly what he was telling me.

-As a Black officer in that time … I didn’t have the luxury of being average.
+As a Black officer at that time, I didn't have the luxury of being average.
 Average would not be good enough.

 Ahead of the problem—every time.